Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

-We detail the experimental design tailored to evaluate the causal reasoning capabilities of LLMs by attributing performance to various input components.
-We first introduce the dataset involved in the causal discovery task in Section \ref{sec:data}.
+We detail the experimental design tailored to estimate the proposed attribution scores.
+We first introduce the dataset for the causal discovery task in Section \ref{sec:data}.
 More preliminaries and related works are provided in Appendix \ref{asec:dis}.
-We optimize prompt training to enhance the accuracy of LLMs' causal discovery in Section \ref{sec:prompt}.
-Subsequent experiments are then designed to measure LLMs' performance in the absence of knowledge (see Section \ref{sec:know}), data (see Section \ref{sec:data_perturb}), or both (see Section \ref{sec:random}).
-We start to examine LLMs's causal reasoning in a pairwise causal discovery task in Section \ref{sec:pairwise}.
-Beyond the literature, we further design a reverse causal discovery task in Section \ref{sec:reverse} that inverts the causal directions by switching the numerical data, where if LLMs almost produce the same causal reasoning as the original then it will reflect the extreme high weights of intrinsic knowledge.
+We detail the system prompt in Section \ref{sec:prompt}.
+Subsequent experiments are then designed to measure LLMs' performance in the absence of knowledge (see Section \ref{sec:know}), data (see Section \ref{sec:data_perturb}), or both (see Section \ref{sec:random}) for general causal discovery tasks with multiple variables.
+We start to examine LLMs's abilities in a pairwise causal discovery task in Section \ref{sec:pairwise}.
+Beyond the literature, we further design a reverse causal discovery task in Section \ref{sec:reverse} that inverts the causal directions by switching the numerical data.
+We summarize the task construction, data generation, and model Evaluation Pipeline using one causal discovery method as an example in Algorithm \ref{alg:data-pipeline}.